lmiguelgato/machine-learning-web-app/README.md

 `pip install -r requirements.txt`

 :two: Start a local Redis server.\
-For example, if you are on Linux or Mac, execute `.api/run-redis.sh` to install and/or launch a private copy.
-If running this bash script for the first time, execution permission might be needed: `chmod +x run-redis.sh`
+For example, if you are on Linux or Mac, execute `api/run-redis.sh` to install and/or launch a private copy.

 :three: Start a Celery worker (in another terminal instance) by running:\
 `celery -A main.celery worker --loglevel=info -E`